mo-sangha/book/chapters/1.typ

 In the Meditation Online method we don't require preliminaries under the assumption that one has found the group and connected in a meaningful way, but also, the person can utilize previous practice, even life events, as the preliminary.

-After introduction is verified, it's time to warm to the view.
+After introduction is verified, we can familiarize with pure consciousness, embracing the ineffability of our recognition and allowing freedom to unfold.

 #quote(block: true, attribution: [His Holiness the 14th Dalai Lama @dalai-lama-dzogchen])[ // p.69
   So, in this present case the view is where you are introduced directly to rigpa,